drneox/django-paranoid/README.md

     >>> m.deleted_at
     datetime.datetime(2019, 8, 10, 6, 16, 44, 633727, tzinfo=<UTC>)

+## Restore Soft Delete
+On object which was soft deleted, follow steps above to soft delete object

+    m.restore()

 ## Hard Delete
 If do you want to delete record from DB, you only should using True param: